The Origin, Evolution and Functions of the Human Mind

 Art

-Considering the large amount of resources individuals and communities spend for art – in their homes, on public spaces, in the form of museums and theaters, in the often expensive architectural design of buildings, or in the time spent admiring art and reading fiction or poetry – one must see art as an especially important accomplishment of human evolution.
+Considering the large amount of resources individuals, families, and communities spend for art – in their homes, on public spaces, in the form of museums and theaters, in the often expensive architectural design of buildings, or in the time spent admiring art and reading fiction or poetry – one must see art as an especially important accomplishment of human evolution.
 For a more detailed discussion, see the essay on “Aesthetics, Art, and Culture” in the section “Brain-Mind” on the website www.schwab-writings.com.

 There appear to be four different foundations of art as defined in our time: